SFTP Integration | Aayu Technologies Link Search Menu Expand Document

 get AS2/files/<station-AS2-id>/<partner-AS2-id>/inbox/<timestamp-random-number>/<attachment-name> <local-path>

-Note that each message will have a unique path, with the timestamp followed by a random number, within which the actual attachments will be found.
+Note that, by default, each message will have a unique path, with the timestamp followed by a random number, within which the actual attachments will be found.

 3.3 Accessing MDNs, sent files, HTTP headers and raw messages